 Although it's not too important that you speak some Thai (in fact some schools insist that you only use English in the classroom), it can be useful and effective at times for giving instructions and drilling.
 The most important skill a teacher needs in Thailand is the ability to entertain and teach creatively, for the Thais get bored easily and expect everything to be fun.
 Expectations of high performance are secondary.

 If you are serious about teaching English in Thailand, you are strongly advised to take a decent TEFL (teaching English as a foreign language) course.
 There is more to teaching than simply walking into a classroom and busking it, and it will greatly improve your confidence and smooth out the lesson direction.

 Although TEFL has become a bit of a generic term for any teaching courses, there are several places in Thailand offering decent courses (four weeks is the accepted standard).
 CELTA is a well known one, but there are plenty of other equally effective accreditations that carry the same weight internationally but might be more affordable.
 Typically these courses cost about $1,500.
 We advise you to do your homework before selecting, rival centres offer courses with all sorts of 'creative copywriting' when it comes to accreditation, promises of a job and other marketing boasts.
 Some do a good job, others take short cuts which you will later regret should you wish to take your certificate and find a job elsewhere.

 A good example of a genuine training school is Uni TEFL Chiang Mai, a well established centre offering a range of 120-hour course options.
-A TEFL trainer like that package everything up for you, including accommodation, meet and greet, job finding and so on, is the sort of professional outfit you should be looking for.
+A TEFL trainer that packages everything up for you, including accommodation, meet and greet, job finding and so on, is the sort of professional outfit you should be looking for.
 But most importantly their accreditation should be credible and one key benchmark is that they undertake a number of teaching practicums, preferably in local schools.
-There are several courses to choose from, all listed here.
+There are several courses to choose from in Chiang Mai all listed here.